 Phytotherapeutic extracts of Mahonia aquifolium have proved to be effective, commercially available as a ready-to-use preparation: Rubisan ® cream or ointment (see below Mahoniae cortex and Mahoniae radix, see also Berberin).
 In a double-blind placebo-controlled study a significant improvement of psoriatic symptoms could be achieved.
 Especially in problem areas, such as the anal fold, this preparation is quite well tolerated (Bernstein S et al. 2006).

 A smaller double-blind study proved the success of Olbanum indicum with local application (Togni S et al. 2014).

-In cases of concomitant psoriatic arthritis, see under Arthritis psoriatic
+In the case of concomitant psoriatic arthritis, see under Arthritis psoriatic .

 Diet/life habitsThis section has been translated automatically.

 Patients with psoriasis experience a comparable impairment of the psychological and mental components of their health-related quality of life (HRQL = health-related quality of life) as patients with malignancies, arthritis, hypertension, heart disease, diabetes mellitus and depression.